General relativity effects in precision spin experimental tests of fundamental symmetries: violation and electric dipole moments in Standard Model

 As Weinberg \cite{WeinbergSummary1992} has emphasized in his summary report at the XXXI International Conference on High Energy Physics in 1992, ``Also endemic in supersymmetry theories are CP violations that go beyond the CKM matrix, and for this reason it may be that the next exciting thing to come along will be the discovery of a neutron or atomic or electron electric dipole moment''.
 In renormalizable supersymmetric (SUSY) theories, a finite EDM is possible due to the one-loop diagrams, and unlike the KM mechanism, the answer is of the same structure for quarks and leptons (see \cite{PospelovRitz} and the cited literature)

 where $g^2 \sim 1$ is the coupling constant (recall that the ordinary quantum chromodynamics is an integral part of the theory), $\Lambda$ is the mass scale of supersymmetric particles in the loop diagram, and in the penultimate factor one recognizes the magnetic dipole moment of the quark (lepton).
 As a matter of fact, this form of the result was anticipated by Berestetsky, Krokhin and Khlebnikov back in 1956 \cite{BeresteskyMDM} and subsequently confirmed by calculations of the electroweak correction to the magnetic anomaly of the electron and muon \cite{JackiwMDM,FujikawaMDM,BarsMDM}.
+We reiterate that the Kobayashi-Maskawa model of CP-violation predicts very strong suppression of the EDM of leptons vs. the EDM of quarks, cf. the estimates (\ref{eq:neutronEDM2}) for nucleons and (\ref{eq:electronEDM}) for electrons.

 For the average mass $m_{u,d} \sim 5$ MeV of the light current quarks, one finds an estimate for neutrons